-Online or distance learning students are individuals who take courses primarily online and are only on SAU’s campus 1-2 times per semester.
-These students usually live more than two hours away.
+Online or distance learning students/faculty are individuals who take or teach courses primarily online and are only on SAU’s campus 1-2 times per semester.
+These students/faculty usually live more than one hour away.
 In contrast, on-campus students are on SAU’s campus regularly throughout the semester.
+Some shipping charges may apply.
+See our Access and Check out Policies here.

-Whether you are an online, distance, or on-campus student, the Magale Library staff members strive to provide the best quality resources and services to support learning both on and off-campus.
+Whether you are an online, distance, or on-campus student or faculty, the Magale Library staff members strive to provide the best quality resources and services to support learning both on and off-campus.
 Our online resources include electronic journals, newspapers, books, and a variety of other materials to assist you with your information needs.

 Magale Library Video Tutorials and Research Assistance